AppleLamps/free-photo-or/README.md

 1. Type a description of the image you want to create
 2. (Optional) Click the ✨ sparkle button to enhance your prompt with AI
+3. (Optional) Click the 🎲 dice button for a random creative prompt
-3. Click the send button or press Enter to generate
+4. Click the send button or press Enter to generate
-4. Watch the golden shimmer while your images generate
+5. Watch the golden shimmer while your images generate
-5. Click any thumbnail for fullscreen view
+6. Click any thumbnail for fullscreen view
-6. Use the download button or copy the prompt from the lightbox
+7. Use the download button or copy the prompt from the lightbox

 ### Settings Panel